bcgov/common-document-generation-service/openshift/README.md

 ### Application

 The application is a standard [Node](https://nodejs.org)/[Express](https://expressjs.com) server.
 It handles the JWT based authentication via OIDC authentication flow, and exposes the API to authorized users.
-This deployment container is built up using an Openshift S2I image strategy.
+This deployment container is built up using a custom Dockerfile strategy.
 The resulting container after build is what is deployed.

 ## Templates